ChownYourLife/NoDelayTunnel/README.md

 - In `reverse` mode with multiple listens/clients, mappings are served by a shared session pool (round-robin over active sessions), not pinned to a specific listen/client.

+### Multi-Tunnel Load Spreading (Important)

+You can run multiple tunnels simultaneously between the same two servers and distribute traffic across different transports.

+- Define multiple endpoints in `server.listens` and `client.servers` (for example `reality` + `httpsmimicry` + `tcp`).
+- Set `client.connection_strategy: parallel` to actively spread sessions/workers across available endpoints.
+- Use `priority` only if you want strict ordered failover instead of active spreading.
+- This is a core capability of NoDelay and one of the main ways to improve resilience under route instability or transport-specific throttling.

 ### 4. Security stack

 - Token-based authentication (optional).